 A letter dated June 30, 2014 was mailed to stakeholders, soliciting comments for this action.
 Comments were accepted through July 14, 2014.
-Comments and responses can be found in Appendix D, TABLE D-1.
-The EA and Draft Finding of No Significant Impact (FONSI) were circulated for a 60 day review period to agencies, organizations, and other interested stakeholders.
-Comments and responses on the EA and Draft FONSI can be found in Appendix D, TABLDE D-2.
-Comments received during this review period were used in determining whether a FONSI is appropriate or an EIS is warranted.
+Comments and responses can be found in Appendix D. This EA and Draft Finding of No Significant Impact (FONSI) will be circulated for a 60 day review period to agencies, organizations, and other interested stakeholders.
+Comments received during this review period will be used in determining whether a FONSI is appropriate or an EIS is warranted.